 Opposition leaders spoke out against the actions of the regime.
 The protests reached a peak on April 6, when Sudan saw “the largest demonstrations in living memory” across the country.
 Tens of thousands of people demonstrated and organised a sit-in in front of the General Command of the Sudanese army in Khartoum, calling on the military to intervene in state affairs and make President Al Bashir and his government step down.

 This indeed happened on April 11.
 Al Bashir was ousted from government, giving way to temporary rule of a Transitional Military Council.
 Radio Dabanga has compiled a timeline of events, to give a detailed overview of actions of and against demonstrators in the run-up to the ousting of the former president from power.

 December 2018: Fractured unrest leads to widespread demonstrations

-December 14-16: Students protest again in Blue Nile state, and also in El Fasher in North Darfur and capital Khartoum.
+December 14-16: Students protest again in River Nile state, and also in El Fasher in North Darfur and the capital Khartoum.
 Security forces hit demonstrators with batons and detain some students.

-December 16: Medicine prices rise by an average of 60% due to falling imports and further decreasing value of the Sudanese Pound.
+December 16: Medicine prices rise by an average of 60 per cent due to falling imports and further decreasing value of the Sudanese Pound.
 A day later, the Central Bank of Sudan again sets a withdrawal limit for cash.

 December 17-18: The first major demonstrations take place in Khartoum, El Gezira, River Nile and Red Sea states.
 Security forces are present in large numbers, using tear gas and violence to disperse the crowd.
 In Atbara the army is involved and the office of the ruling National Congress Party (NCP) is set on fire.